Charikshith/RAG_techniques/Theory/RAG: Pros & Cons.md

 ## RAG Benefits and Challenges

-Authored by Kalyan KS.
-To stay updated with LLM, RAG and Agent updates, you can follow me on [LinkedIn](Your LinkedIn Profile Link), [Twitter](Your Twitter Profile Link), and [YouTube](Your YouTube Channel Link).
+Authored by Charikshith.
+To stay updated with LLM, RAG and Agent updates, you can follow me on [LinkedIn](Your LinkedIn Profile Link) and [YouTube](Your YouTube Channel Link).

 ---